ioBanker/docs.bitshares.build/LP-inv.md

 No, both assets are needed for deposit.

+## How save is investing in a Liquidity Pool ?

+As save, as the assets in the pool.
+When one asset of the pool reaches zero value, the poolen token does the same.

 ## In which Liquidity Pool should I invest?

 We can not answer this question here, but important criterias are: